codeclimate/codeclimate-rubocop/config/contents/style/trailing_method_end_statement.md

-This cop checks for trailing code after the method definition.
+Checks for trailing code after the method definition.

 ### Example:
     # bad